• Skip to main content

 [Read more...] about Tsubaki is the Japanese word for ‘camellia’, explained

-Konoha is the Japanese word for ‘leaf’, explained
+Konoha is a Japanese word for ‘leaf’, explained

 What does "konoha" mean in Japanese?
-Native speakers say "konoha" to mean 'leaf' in Japanese.
+Native speakers use konoha often to mean a 'leaf' in Japanese.
 Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
-In this blog post, however, I will explain this word in detail based on its kanji …
+In this blog post, however, I'm explaining this word in detail based on its kanji …

-[Read more...] about Konoha is the Japanese word for ‘leaf’, explained
+[Read more...] about Konoha is a Japanese word for ‘leaf’, explained

 September 18, 2022 By Masaki Mori